Astroboy-scig/SteveMackidd/README.md

-F9dRfJi
-It’s lovely to meet you!
-NON-REPLICATed-blockchain
+It was lovely meeting you.